kaust-rccl/Dist-DL-training/deepspeed/README.md

 1. **Background the Training job in [slurm script](deepspeed-single-gpu/deepspeed.slurm):**
     ```
+   # Launch the training script with DeepSpeed in the background
    deepspeed train.py &
+   # Capture the PID of the DeepSpeed training process for later monitoring or cleanup
    TRAIN_PID=$!
    ```
     - The training command is launched **in the background** (`&`) so the script can capture its PID (`$!`).